2과 Reading

 Text Better, Communicate Better!

-Here are some useful ____
+Here ____ some useful tips.

 Emojis